 - Make the chicken and hibachi vegetables at the same time in separate skillets (use the same one you used for the fried rice for the chicken).
 For the chicken, heat one and a half teaspoons of sesame oil and one tablespoon of avocado oil in the skillet you just used.
 Add the chicken along with three tablespoons of soy sauce, one tablespoon of butter, the fresh lemon juice, salt, and pepper.
 Cook the chicken until it’s no longer pink, about 5-7 minutes.
 Only stir everything once or twice so that the chicken gets a nice brown.

 - To make the hibachi veggies, heat one and a half teaspoons of sesame oil and one tablespoon of avocado oil on medium high heat in a separate skillet or wok.
-Add the sliced onion, baby bella mushrooms, zucchini, one tablespoon of butter, salt, and pepper to the skillet.
+Add the sliced onion, baby bella mushrooms, zucchini, one tablespoon of butter, one tablespoon soy sauce, salt, and pepper to the skillet.
 Sauté about six to eight minutes or until the veggies are tender.

 - You can either make the mustard sauce ahead of time and store in the fridge, or make it while everything is cooking.
 Lightly toast sesame seeds if you’d like.
 Use a blender to blend them, the dry mustard, two teaspoons honey, half and half, hot water, 1/4 cup soy sauce, and minced garlic until creamy.